Alfred William Alcock

-Alfred William Alcock (23 June 1859 in Bombay - 24 March 1933 in Belvedere, Kent) was a British physician, naturalist, and carcinologist.
+Alfred William Alcock (23 June 1859 - 24 March 1933) was a British physician, naturalist, and carcinologist.

 Early life and education

 Alcock was the son of a sea-captain, John Alcock in Bombay, India who retired to live in Blackheath.
 His mother was a daughter of Christopher Puddicombe, the only son of a Devon squire.

 Alcock studied at Mill Hill School, at Blackheath Proprietary School and at Westminster School.
 In 1876 his father faced financial losses and he was taken out of school and sent to India in the Wynaad district.
 Here he was taken care of by relatives engaged in coffee-planting.
 As a boy of 17 he spent time in the jungles of Malabar.